Oatsuragura, a Folk Performance Traditionally Attributed to the Oatsu Shrine in Hanamaki, Iwate

 What is Otsugunai Kagura?

-Dae-Atsuri Kagura is a form of Shinto music and dance performed at the Dae-Atsuri Shrine in the Uchikawame district of Osako-machi, Hanamaki-shi, Iwate Prefecture.
+Dae-Atsuri Kagura is a form of Shinto music and dance performed at the Dae-Atsuri Shrine in the Uchikawame district of Osako Town, Hanamaki City, Iwate Prefecture.
 Along with Ooake Kagura, there is also Take Kagura, which is dedicated to Hayachine Shrine, and these two forms of kagura are collectively called Hayachine Kagura.

-Although there are no existing records of Hayachine Kagura, it is believed to be an extremely old form of kagura with a tradition of over 500 years, dating back to the Nanbokucho Period (1644-1644), based on the traditions handed down from the Nanbokucho Period (1644-1644).
+Although there are no existing records of Hayachine Kagura, it is believed to be an extremely old form of kagura with a tradition of more than 500 years, dating back to the Nanbokucho Period (1644-1644).
 Hayachine, and is also called "yamabushi kagura" (mountain priest kagura), as it incorporates prayer patterns into the kagura performance.
 Since the Meiji period (1868-1912), it has been passed down to the general public.

-Hayachine Kagura was registered as an Important Intangible Folk Cultural Heritage of Japan in 1976, as it is a rare form of kagura that conveys the flavor of medieval performing arts, since it retains elements of old folk performing arts before the development of "Noh" in its dances.
+Hayachine Kagura was registered as an Important Intangible Folk Cultural Heritage of Japan in 1976 as a rare form of kagura that conveys the flavor of medieval performing arts, because it retains in its dances elements of old folk performing arts before the development of "Noh".
 It was later registered as a UNESCO Intangible Cultural Heritage in 2009.

 Difference between "Otsugunai Kagura" and "Gaku Kagura